DC-analysis/dclab/docs/sec_av_emodulus/index.rst

 Additional information is required.
 There are three scenarios:

-A) The viscosity/Young's modulus is computed individually from the chip temperature for **each** event.
-Required information:
+A) The viscosity/Young's modulus is computed individually from the chip temperature for **each** event:

   - The `temp` feature which holds the chip temperature of each event
   - The configuration key [calculation]: 'emodulus lut'
   - The configuration key [calculation]: 'emodulus medium'
+  - The configuration key [calculation]: 'emodulus viscosity model'

 B) Set a global viscosity in [mPa·s].
-Use this if you have measured the viscosity of your medium (and know all there is to know about shear thinning :cite:`Herold2017`).
-Required information:
+Use this if you have measured the viscosity of your medium (and know all there is to know about shear thinning :cite:`Herold2017` and temperature dependence):

   - The configuration key [calculation]: 'emodulus lut'
   - The configuration key [calculation]: 'emodulus viscosity'

-C) Compute the Young's modulus using the viscosities of known media.
+C) Compute the Young's modulus using the viscosities of known media for a fixed temperature:

   - The configuration key [calculation]: 'emodulus lut'
   - The configuration key [calculation]: 'emodulus medium'
   - The configuration key [calculation]: 'emodulus temperature'
+  - The configuration key [calculation]: 'emodulus viscosity model'

   Note that if 'emodulus temperature' is given, then this temperature is used, even if the `temp` feature exists (scenario A).

+Description of the configuration keywords:

-The key 'emodulus lut' is the LUT identifier (see previous section).
+- 'emodulus lut': This is the LUT identifier (see previous section).
-The key 'emodulus medium' must be one of the supported media defined in :data:`dclab.features.emodulus.viscosity.KNOWN_MEDIA` and can be taken from [setup]: 'medium'.
+- 'emodulus medium': This must be one of the supported media defined in :data:`dclab.features.emodulus.viscosity.KNOWN_MEDIA` and can be taken from the configuration key `[setup]: 'medium'`.
-The key 'emodulus temperature' is the mean chip temperature and could possibly be available in [setup]: 'temperature'.
+- 'emodulus temperature': is the mean chip temperature and could possibly be available in [setup]: 'temperature'.
+- 'emodulus viscosity model': This is the viscosity model key to use (see :ref:`sec_emodulus_viscosity` above).
+  This key was introduced in dclab 0.48.0.

 .. plot::